Ronald Beckett

-Ronald Beckett (born 1956) is a Canadian Composer, conductor, choir director, and the founder/ artistic director of the Arcady Ensemble.
+Ronald Beckett (born 1956) is a Canadian composer, conductor, choir director, and the founder/ artistic director of the Arcady Ensemble.

 Early life and education

 Beckett grew up in Simcoe, Ontario, and received his early piano training from Raymond Daniels who also encouraged him with his composing career which began at the age of eleven.
 His original compositions and arrangements formed the basis of annual Christmas Eve home concerts held for neighbours and friends.
 He later graduated from McMaster University with a Bachelor of Music degree in History and Theory and received a Master of Music degree in Composition from Western University.
 He is an associate of the Royal Conservatory of Music in Piano Performance and was inducted into the McMaster Alumni Gallery in 2004 in recognition of his contributions to music and the community.

 Career

 Beckett's compositions are performed throughout Ontario and are frequently heard on classical radio throughout North America and Europe.
 He has written a trilogy of operas entitled Ruth, John and I Am... that have been fully staged by Arcady Ensemble and Queen's Student Opera.
 He has written additional large-scale works for orchestra, orchestra and choir, chamber music, pieces for piano and organ, and some two hundred songs for soloists and youth chorus.

-In 1998, Beckett transformed his existing ensemble into the present day Arcady Ensemble - an internationally-acclaimed collective of 150 singers, instrumentalists, and dancers based in Ontario, Canada dedicated to the mentorship of emerging artists and the performance of new music by Ronald Beckett as well as Arcady’s emerging artist and affiliated composers.
+In 1998, Beckett transformed his existing ensemble into the present day Arcady Ensemble – an internationally acclaimed collective of 150 singers, instrumentalists, and dancers based in Ontario, Canada dedicated to the mentorship of emerging artists and the performance of new music by Ronald Beckett as well as Arcady's emerging artist and affiliated composers.

+In 2023, the Canadian Music Centre named him the inaugural winner of the Walter MacNutt Prize.
+"The prize recognizes a composer who is working with the genres of choral music, art song, and/or keyboard improvisation" and honours the legacy of Canadian composer Walter MacNutt.

 He is a member of SOCAN, the Canadian League of Composers the Canadian Music Centre.